brimdata/super/book/src/super-sql/operators/aggregate.md

 ---

-To format the output of a single-valued aggregation into a record, simply specify an explicit field for the output:
+_To format the output of a single-valued aggregation into a record, simply specify an explicit field for the output_
 ```mdtest-spq
 # spq
 aggregate mean:=avg(this)